Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Detailed experiment settings

 \textbf{GOOD-Motif} is a synthetic dataset, inspired by Spurious-Motif~\cite{wu2022dir}, created for structure shift studies.
 Each graph in the dataset is generated by connecting a base graph and a motif, with the motif solely determining the label.
 The base graph type and the size are chosen as domain features for creating domain generation splits.
 Specifically, they generate graphs using five label-irrelevant base graphs (wheel, tree, ladder, star, and path) and three label-determining motifs (house, cycle, and crane).

-\textbf{GOOD-Motif2} is a synthetic dataset similar to GOOD-Motif and is designed for further structure shift study.
-The difference between GOOD-Motif and GOOD-Motif2 is the base subgraphs of the OOD validation and test set.
+\textbf{Covariate/FIIF/PIIF Motif (CFP-Motif)} is a synthetic dataset similar to GOOD-Motif and is designed for further structure shift study.
+The first difference between GOOD-Motif and CFP-Motif is the base subgraphs of the OOD validation and test set.
 Specifically, instead of using paths as base subgraphs in the test set, we produce Dorogovtsev-Mendes graphs~\cite{dorogovtsev2002evolution} as base subgraphs.
 While in the validation set, we assign base graphs as circular ladders.
+Second, CFP-Motif extends GOOD-Motif with FIIF and PIIF shifts.
+In FIIF and PIIF splits (Fig.~\ref{fig:scms}), $G_C$ and $Y$ have a probability of 0.9 to determine the size of $G_S$, leading to spurious correlations w.r.t. size.
+That is after determining $G_C$ and $Y$, the types of causal graphs (FIIF) and the labels (PIIF) will be used to choose the size of $G_S$ from [10, 20, 30] with variances.
+Note that FIIF and PIIF also contain base graph shifts.

 \textbf{LBAP-core-ic50}, a dataset derived from DrugOOD~\cite{ji2022drugood}, is applied in the task of Ligand-based affinity prediction (LBAP) with the core noise level and IC50 measurement type as domain features.